 Research Projects:

-One facet of our work examines neuro-immune interactions in the normally developing brain.
-We are investigating the regulation of microglial entry into the cerebral cortex, what drives microglial distribution within the cortex, and what controls microglial function in the fetal cerebral cortex.
+I. A primary focus of our work examines neuro-immune interactions in the normally developing brain as it related to cell genesis.
+We are investigating microglial entry into the cerebral cortex, what drives microglial distribution within the cortex, and what controls microglial function in proliferative zones of the fetal cerebral cortex.

-A second major focus of our work is investigating: Whether and how fetal microglial respond to extrinsic challenges; How microglial function in the fetal cerebral cortex may be altered in disease states; and What are the long term implications for the composition and structure of the mature cerebral cortex after immune challenges during fetal development.
+II.
+A second focus of our work investigates how fetal microglia respond to extrinsic challenges.
+Our work looks to answer the following questions: Is fetal microglial function altered in disease states?
+What are the long term implications for the composition and structure of the mature cerebral cortex after immune challenges during fetal development?